dhs17y1hheziqi/makerfaire-sg2015-hams/README.md

 - Antenna(s) and optionally a radio shack on the field.
 We need to supply everything.

 ## What we intend to show
-- (Royce) A loop antenna with an LED and handheld transceiver demonstrating the shape and variability of a transmitter's RF field.
+- (Royce) A loop antenna with a light bulb and HF/UHF transceiver demonstrating the variability of a transmitter's RF field.
+- (Royce and friends) Set up a HF station on the field.
+Antenna Tuner will be provided by Royce.
 - (Roland) An interpretive sign: what amateur radio is, why it's interesting, etc.
 - If we can find volunteers to provide the pieces: an HF rig with a 300W linear amplifier and suitable antenna match.
 - TODO Nail this list down; additional unstructured items are fine, this is about the prepared exhibits.
 For the indoor element, bear space constraints in mind.
 N.B.
 BYO Internet.